How to Stop Hating Yourself - Understanding Self-Loathing and Finding a Way Out

 1. Notice the Voice of Your Inner Critic

 Become consciously aware of the voice in your head that criticizes you.
-"I failed again; I'm a hopeless person."
+"I failed again; I am a hopeless person."
 This voice is not a "fact" but a "thought."
 Distinguishing between thoughts and facts is the first step toward liberation from self-loathing.
+As a concrete exercise, write down what your inner critic says on paper and ask yourself, "Is this fact, or interpretation?"
+In most cases, you will realize it is an interpretation without evidence.

 2. Identify Where the Inner Critic Comes From